 This leaves just compensation as the only issue in dispute in most eminent domain cases.
 Landowners need to understand that governments and authorized agents are trying to get the land they need for as little as possible.
 If you’re involved in an eminent domain action, you need an attorney familiar with eminent domain law to protect your rights and get you the just compensation you deserve.

 If you received notice that your property is subject to eminent domain, speak to an attorney as soon as you can.
-The lawyers of Sever Storey are dedicated to helping landowners obtain just compensation for their properties and are not afraid to take a case to court if necessary.
+The lawyers of Sever Walker Padgitt are dedicated to helping landowners obtain just compensation for their properties and are not afraid to take a case to court if necessary.
 To schedule a free case evaluation with one of our lawyers, call our office today at (888) 318-3761 or send us an email through our online contact form.